bgoodman90/Credit_Card_Fraud_Detection/README.md

 - Support Vector Classifier (SVC) → **94.12%**
 - Majority Voting (XGBoost + Logistic Regression + SVC) → **94.46% ± 0.97%**

+I performed a quick calculation on the Logistic Regression (best performing model) to determine that AUPRC on the test set is 0.9587.

 **Key Takeaways:**
 - Models perform consistently around **94–95% accuracy** on the balanced dataset.
 - Results are strong given the dataset limitations and imbalance.
+- Logistic Regression performs the best (Majority Voting ties it).
 - Future improvements could include:
   - Combining downsampling + upsampling
   - Evaluating performance on full (imbalanced) data